lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 ---

-## ASTROBIOLOGY AND ASTROCHEMISTRY
+## ASTROBIOLOGY, ASTROCHEMISTRY AND GEOCHEMISTRY

 Chemical reactions occurring in space, forming the 'building blocks of the building blocks' that were likely present at Earth's formation, or were delivered during the bombardment period that followed.
+Solid-phase chemistry and transport phenomena enabled by geologic formations may also be relevant.

 \[A1\] Kwok, Sun.
 (2009) '[**Delivery of Complex Organic Compounds from Planetary Nebulae to the Solar System.**](https://www.cambridge.org/core/journals/international-journal-of-astrobiology/article/abs/delivery-of-complex-organic-compounds-from-planetary-nebulae-to-the-solar-system/673B6EF557061150FA26DB1A7760FDC0)' *International Journal of Astrobiology*, 8(3): pp. 161–67. doi:10.1017/S1473550409004492.